bcgov/GDX-Analytics-Looker-Snowplow-Web-Block/README.md

 # Getting Help

-Please Contact the GDX Service desk for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team.
+Please Contact the GDX Service desk at gcpe.servicedesk@gov.bc.ca for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team.

 # Contributors

 The GDX analytics team will be the main contributors to this project currently.
-They will also maintain the code as well.
+They will maintain the code as well.

 # License